imxari/powerdns-docker/README.md

 ## Requirements
 To run this PowerDNS-Docker stack it's required that you have:
-- 3 Seperate Servers
+- 3 Seperate Servers(Recommended)
 - Docker
 - Docker-Compose
 - Knowledge on Galera
 - Knowledge on PowerDNS
 - Common Sense

 This PowerDNS-Docker stack uses Galera to replicate PowerDNS records across multiple nameservers, you'll need to install and configure this stack on each server respectively.
+However, there is a compose file for using just a single MariaDB node without Galera please see ```docker-compose.yml.mysql```

 ## How to install
 To install this PowerDNS-Docker stack type the following: